-BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on the A1 carriageway.
-The works will consist of carriageway resurfacing to depths between 10mm and 290mm along with the reinstatement of road markings for length of approx. 1484m (1.4ha).
+BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on the A1 southbound carriageway.
+The works will consist of inlays to depths of 35mm, 110mm, 185mm and 205mm.
+The works will also involve the reinstatement of road markings and studs for a length of 2947m (Approx. 2.8ha).